 In May 2021, the Grand Chamber of the European Court of Human Rights handed down its ruling in Big Brother Watch v UK, which concerned the previous use of RIPA 2000 to authorise bulk interception activities.
 The Grand Chamber endorsed the need for bulk interception and international data sharing in a democratic society but recommended various safeguards (such as independent authorisation and safeguards for confidential material) which are now largely reflected in the IPA.
 The Secretary of State is obliged to review the operation of IPA 2016, s 260 no later than 2022; it is likely that the review will consider IPA 2016 safeguards against the standard set down by the ECtHR.
 See News Analysis: Another blow for UK’s intelligence gathering regime (Big Brother Watch and others v the United Kingdom).

-For more information on acquisition of communications data, see Practice Note: Acquisition and disclosure of communications data under the Investigatory Powers Act 2016.
+For more information on the acquisition of communications data without warrant, see Practice Note: Acquisition and disclosure of communications data under the Investigatory Powers Act 2016.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.